mariamnaiem234/Student-Performance-Analysis/README.md

 (Add screenshots here of your dashboard and notebook if available)

 ## ✍️ Author
-Mariam Mohamed Naiem – AI Engineering Student
+Mariam Mohamed Naiem – AI & ML and Data Analysis Engineering Student

 ---